gmccreight/facture/Readme.rst

 I use it, etc"

 scons says: "Configuration files are Python scripts--use the power of a real programming language to solve build problems."

+Wiktionary says it also means: "The act or manner of making or doing anything, especially of a literary, musical, or pictorial production."
+That's pretty cool.

 -------------------